Have your children been complaining about itchy feet? Do you feel like their shoes and socks are always damp when you

 Depending on the type of infection your child has, medication may be required to treat their fungal infection.
 Successful treatment normally involves a combination of medication and self-care.

 As long as your child’s condition is not serious, over-the-counter and prescription powders help treat the itching and in certain cases the inflammation as well.
 Keep in mind that you should be doing all of this in addition to providing your child with the correct type of shoes and socks.

 If your child has a foot condition, start by checking to see if they are wearing the correct footwear and follow these steps:

 - Wash your kids’ footwear with detergent (the shoelaces and the inner sole must be washed separately).
 Keep in mind that most shoe companies make machine washable shoes now, and I actually wrote an article describing the best machine washable shoes for kid.
 Go to the link below:

 - Allow your kids sneakers to dry naturally.

 The Best Sneakers for Kids ⭐⭐⭐⭐⭐

 It is important to choose the correct type of shoes for your child to prevent your child from developing a fungal condition.
 Even if your child has already developed a fungal condition, a good quality pair of sneakers will help prevent the condition from reoccurring.

-Below you can find a selection of the best kids’ shoes that are breathable and machine washable:
+Below you can find a selection of the best kids’ shoes that are breathable and machine washable.
+Please refresh your browser if you can’t see the recommendations.

 These shoe styles fit “long”,which means that you need to go a half a size longer of the size that your child measures in the standard foot measuring scale (Brannock device), in order to allow for growing room.

 If you believe your child also needs a pair of breathable socks, take a look at an article I wrote where I describe the best socks for children with itchy feet:

 If your child’s foot condition doesn’t improve, take your child to the podiatrist and stronger medication may be prescribed.